The world has grown hugely interested in South Korea. This is mainly because of K-pop, K-dramas, great food, and the rich Korean culture!

 Train Travel in South Korea

-It is almost surprising just how easy it is to travel in Korea just by train.
-If your budget can allow it, then the KTX (Korea Train Express) is absolutely the fastest and the most comfortable way to travel.
+It is almost surprising just how easy it is to travel in South Korea just by train.
+If your budget can allow it, then the KTX (Korea Train Express) is absolutely the fastest and most comfortable way to travel.

-With the KTX, not only can you get to Busan from Seoul in less than three hours, but you can also reach the other cities in South Korea with ease.
+With the KTX, not only can you get to Busan from Seoul in less than three hours, but you can also reach other cities in South Korea with ease.